Comes now the news that Minneapolis Public Schools’ communications chief has resigned some three months after her appointment.

 We’ve heard every single note of this before.
 Time and again.
 And it has been pointed out, over and over, that you can’t communicate your way out of tough realities.
 A lack of marketing is not the reason why upwards of half of families in neighborhoods served by struggling schools have gone in search of higher-quality alternatives.

 And let’s be honest, at the moment the district isn’t exactly facing intense scrutiny.
-With the majority on the board, the superintendent and the reporters covering MPS all relatively new to their roles, plenty of “beat-sweeteners,” the cheerful stories that are more about forging relationships and securing access than about news.
+With the majority on the board, the superintendent and the reporters covering MPS all relatively new to their roles, we’re treated to plenty of “beat-sweeteners,” the cheerful stories that are more about forging relationships and securing access than about news.
 This school year has brought an avalanche of short, thin mainstream news outlet stories about MPS that ignore or gloss over crucial, negative context.

 Did you see the story about the aforementioned survey?
 It quoted parents from three of the district’s wealthiest schools saying test scores weren’t their chief concern when making enrollment decisions, demographics and enrichment opportunities were.
 One of the three chose Burroughs, which is 77 percent white and where more than 81 percent of students are on track academically.